Outpatient Teaching Service

 Ambulatory Rotations That Enrich Your Residency Training

 The outpatient teaching service for categorical residents includes ambulatory care rotations and the continuity clinic experience during each year of residency.
-These take place during ambulatory “Y” weeks in the resident schedule, occurring every fifth week (10 weeks per year during residency).
+These take place during ambulatory “Y” weeks in the resident schedule, occurring every fifth week.

 In addition, the internal medicine residency offers a Primary Care Training Pathway for categorical residents interested in pursuing primary care or other primarily ambulatory-based subspecialty fellowships.